Arizona Licensing Overview for a Barber

 Ensure your license remains up to date

-There is currently no ongoing education necessary for barbers during their licensing period in the state of Arizona.
+There is currently no ongoing education necessary for barbers during their licensing period in Arizona.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.